promanenko/gigaspaces-sbp-jekyll/dotnet-session-store.markdown

 {%endhighlight%}

-#### Step 9:
+#### Step 9
 Ensure that the application is running on both ports.
-You can point your browser to http://localhost:9000/GigaSpacesHttpSessionDemo/ and on two requests, you should see the port change. (e.g. 90 vs 70 as shown below)
+You can point your browser to [http://localhost:9000/GigaSpacesHttpSessionDemo/](http://localhost:9000/GigaSpacesHttpSessionDemo) and on two requests, you should see the port change. (e.g. `90` vs `70` as shown below)

 ![](/sbp/pics/iis-pic12.png)

-And upon next request (since the load balancer is “round-robin”ing the requests)
+And upon next request (since the load balancer is “round-robin”ing the requests).

 ![](/sbp/pics/iis-pic13.png)

-#### Step 10:
+#### Step 10
-Now you should be able to enter session attributes and their values in one URL/session and retrieve the same from another.. e.g.
+Now you should be able to enter session attributes and their values in one URL/session and retrieve the same from another.

-Open one instance of Chrome and enter some data into the form as below
+Open one instance of Chrome and enter some data into the form as below:

 ![](/sbp/pics/iis-pic14.png)